dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 It features a corbel-table with many grotesque carvings (a corbel-table is a continuous row of corbels, and a corbel is a block of stone projecting from a wall and supporting some heavy feature).

-Acton generally means "settlement (farm or estate) by the oaks" and this estate belonged to Robert Burnell an English bishop who served as Lord Chancellor of England from 1274 to 1292.
+Acton generally means 'settlement (farm or estate) by the oaks' and this estate belonged to Robert Burnell an English bishop who served as Lord Chancellor of England from 1274 to 1292.
 ![](../1shropshire/assets/images/churches/2018-06-11_15_20_23_DSC_2625_DxO_L.jpg)

 # Name: St Margaret, Acton Scott